The Registrar's Role in Probate

 Arizona counties vary widely in size and caseload.
 Maricopa County handles thousands of probate cases each year, while smaller rural counties may see only a handful.
 Allowing each county to designate its own registrar gives local courts the flexibility to assign the role to whichever official can handle it most efficiently.

-This matters for families going through informal probate.
-The registrar is the person who reviews the application, confirms it meets the statutory requirements, and issues the letters of appointment.
-Knowing that this role exists and who fills it in your county can help you understand how your case will be processed.
+This matters for families going through the probate process.
+The registrar is the person who reviews the application for informal probate.
+They confirm it meets the statutory requirements and issue the letters of appointment.